 Your Face (Tsai Ming-Liang, Taiwan)

 Tsai Ming-Liang is a filmmaker whose works I could only watch in the cinema.
 Why?
 I live fast.
 I have no home.
 I drift and walk lots, write lots and am constantly busy.
 More often than not, I look for cinematic experiences to slow me down.
 And think.

 Tsai Ming-Liang’s films do that and his latest one is no exception – compiled as it is mostly from close-ups of people dealing with regrets or simply being; like the old man who falls asleep regardless of the camera recording him, or the woman who bursts spontaneously into laughter before revealing herself in a way she probably never has.

 There’s real power in cinema, in all its parts and processes.
-Look no further than Tsai Ming-Liang to be reminded of that – and to remind you of asking yourself, “When the last one I looked into someone’s eyes and bared my own soul?”
+Look no further than Tsai Ming-Liang to be reminded of that – and to remind you of asking yourself, “When was the last time I looked into someone’s eyes and bared my own soul?”